David-L-R/David-L-R/README.md

-👋 I am a Javascript developer and instructor with extensive experience leading both teams and projects, and well over a decade teaching and training students and staff.
+## 👋 I am a Javascript developer and instructor

+💪 I have extensive experience leading both teams and projects, and well over a decade teaching and training students and staff.

 🧠 I have a deep passion for learning, teaching, helping others achieve their career goals, and improving companies' internal processes.